The Appalachian "Long Lodge" Optimizes Mass Timber Construction for Sustainable Design

-The Honor Award Winner of the 2018 Maine Mass Timber Design Competition, the 'Long Lodge' proposal for residential cabins along the Appalachian Trail, highlights simple yet creative ways to spotlight the possibilities and natural beauty of timber as a construction material.
-As a team of four, the architects designed a lodge that not only serves as a temporary living space but rather becomes a memorable spatial experience through the effects of the structural design choices.
+The 'Long Lodge' proposal for residential cabins along the Appalachian Trail, recently named the Honor Award Winner of the 2018 Maine Mass Timber Design Competition, highlights simple yet creative ways to spotlight the possibilities and natural beauty of timber as a construction material.
+The winning four-person design team created a lodge that not only serves as a temporary living space but rather becomes a memorable spatial experience through the effects of the structural design choices.

 The sharp verticality of the native pines is juxtaposed with the striated horizontality of the lodge, emphasizing the otherworldliness of the site.
 The full elongation of the lodge is only revealed amidst the forest as visitors approach and near the site.